jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 ---
-title: DRAFT – Approval Testing - It’s what you get when you cross Unit Testing with Characterization Testing
+title: DRAFT – Approval Testing - A Test Strategy for those who reluctant to try TDD
 description: I’m the Design Pattern Evangelist, and I APPROVE this blog post
 unlisted: true
 ---